hawcx/sdk_docs/docs/android/existing-project.md

 ## Next Steps

-- Explore the [HawcxFramework API Documentation](api-docs.md) for a complete list of available features and methods.
+- Explore the [Hawcx API Documentation](api-docs.md) for a complete list of available features and methods.
 - Implement [Biometric Authentication](biometric-auth.md) for enhanced security.
-- Learn about [Best Practices](best-practices.md) when using HawcxFramework.
+- Learn about [Best Practices](best-practices.md) when using Hawcx.

 If you encounter any issues during integration, please refer to our [Troubleshooting Guide](../troubleshoot.md) or contact our support team.

 Congratulations!
-You've successfully integrated HawcxFramework into your existing Android project.
+You've successfully integrated Hawcx into your existing Android project.
 Your app is now equipped with advanced security features to protect your users' data.